Optimizing the Interface (Band 3)

 The audiences change throughout the day, and they have a different composition on Weekdays versus Weekends.
 Optimize the product presentation to the audience.
 Using Nielsen ratings for this Optimization would be a “Push” approach.
 By using buying behavior, we were using a “Pull” approach – sell them what they have told us they want to buy using their actual behavior.
 By the hour.

 5. Implement the best performance metrics and controls.
-In the early days, Gross Sales per Minute were everything.
+In the early days, Gross Sales per Minute was everything.
 Analysis proved that return rate and price had a very high correlation, which in this case was indeed causation – and we proved this with price testing.

 So we came up with the idea of an “average price per show” which would minimize return rates based on Daypart.
 Literally, we found that the time of day a high priced product was sold influenced the return rate.
 This was an improvement, but the system could be gamed by smart hosts looking to drive bonuses.